| Title: | Nested Dichotomy Logistic Regression Models |

 The respondent's level of education, a factor with the same levels

-as parentdeg
+as parentdeg.

-The year of the survey, between 1972
+The year of the survey, between 1972 and

 General Social Survey, NORC, The University of Chicago https://www.norc.org/Research/Projects/Pages/general-social-survey.aspx.